2008, 2009 and 2012

 |Left to right: Royal Aircraft Factory RE.8 (F3556) is one of only two in existance the other is in the Brussel's Museum.
 Built by the Royal Aircraft Factory in England, the Reconnaissance Experimental 8 (R.E.8) was a successor to the R.E.7, and entered service in 1916.
 Initially used for reconnaissance, it was later employed for ground attack missions.
 Despite being very vulnerable to enemy attack, due to its poor manoeuvrability and an initial tendency to spin, over 4000 were built.

 de Havilland (Airco) DH.9 (D5649).
 The DH.9A was built by Aircraft Manufacturing Co.
 (Airco) of Hendon (with several sub-contractors) and designed by Capt.
 Geoffrey de Havilland.
 He later formed is own company when Airco were taken over by BSA in 1920.
 The DH.9A was in service from 1918 to 1931 as a two-seat bomber.
 900 were built during 1918 in Great Britain, the Russians even produced unlicensed aircraft for the Red Air Force.
-After the First World War the DH.9A was used extensively in Iraq and India.
+After the World War One the DH.9A was used extensively in Iraq and India.

 | Left to right: Miles Magister or Miles M.14A Hawk T.3 in military service (G-AFBS previously BB661)